Bl4omArchie/Data-structure-library/README.md

 ```

 - self contained structure:
-With the second method, we are merging the representation of the global struct and an element in one single structure.
-This way is a bit simplier for impementing the prototypes but more complex to handle because you don't keep a track on the head and tail which means you may have to retrieve it by searching in the whole pipe.
+With the second method, we are merging the representation of the global struct and an element into one single structure.
+This representation is lighter and personnaly, I prefer this **one**.
 ```c
 struct DoublyLinkedList {
     int value;